kstenerud/dogma/kbnf_v1.md

 ### Exclusion

-Exclusion removes an expression from the set of matchable expression alternatives.
+Exclusion removes an expression from the set of expression alternatives.

 ```kbnf
 exclude = expression & TOKEN_SEP & '!' & TOKEN_SEP & expression;